Crisis management is one of the biggest challenges for social media for government agencies.

 At each step, ask them to demonstrate how they’ll communicate with your audiences and consider who will be responsible for which elements of your crisis comms strategy.

-Also, schedule time to regularly review your communications plan to ensure it’s still fit for purpose.
+Also, schedule time to review your communications plan regularly to ensure it’s still fit for purpose.
 Crises in other parts of the world (or country or state) might shed light on a gap in your strategy, so don’t be afraid to add new elements or remove unnecessary ones.
 Just be sure to communicate changes to your team.

-4. Identify the Key Messages You Want to Convey
+5. Identify the Key Messages You Want to Convey

 By their very nature, crises tend to be “noisy” events, with hundreds or thousands of people sharing information as the situation unfolds.
 The last thing you want is to add to the noise with unclear or unhelpful messaging.

-For that reason, your first port of call when any crisis emerges is to identify the main points you want to get across to your audience.
+For that reason, when any crisis emerges, your first port of call is to identify the main points you want to get across to your audience.
 That way, you can ensure your messaging is focused and consistent.

 Of course, those key points vary from one crisis to another.
 But generally speaking, they might include some or all of these: